Emeritus Professor, History

 Research and professional interests

-Prof. Diephouse has been teaching modern European history at Calvin for over thirty years.
+Prof. Diephouse taught modern European history at Calvin for over thirty years.
 He was previously on the faculty at Rutgers University and has also served as a visiting instructor at Calvin Seminary.
 His primary area of interest is nineteenth and twentieth century Germany.
 Much of his research deals with the role of religion in German society and culture; he has published a number of studies on the Protestant churches in twentieth century Germany, including Pastors and Pluralism in Württemberg 1918-1933 (Princeton University Press, 1987).

 Prof. Diephouse is currently working on a biography of Theophil Wurm, a leading Protestant churchman during and after the Nazi era.
 He has been a visiting fellow at the Institute for European History in Mainz, Germany, and has received a variety of research grants, including support from the American Philosophical Society and the Deutscher Akademischer Austauschdienst.